IG-PINNs: Interface-gated physics-informed neural networks for solving elliptic interface problems: Summary and discussion

 \section{Summary and discussion}

 PINNs with continuous activation functions fail to accurately capture the discontinuities of solutions across the interfaces.
-To alleviate this limitation, we propose an attention-enhanced physics-informed neural networks (AE-PINNs) for solving elliptic interface equations.
+To alleviate this limitation, we propose interface-gated physics-informed neural networks (IG-PINNs) for solving elliptic interface equations.
 The proposed algorithm involves the use of domain decomposition and coupling neural networks (we use two neural networks to approximate solution in each subdomain).
-Concretely, we decompose the solution into two complementary components: a continuous component and a component with discontinuities across the interface.
-The continuous component is approximated by a fully connected neural network, while the discontinuous component is approximated by IA-NNs with the interface information.
+Concretely, we use a fully connected neural network to capture the smooth behavior across the entire domain.
+In each subdomain separated by the interface, an interface-gated network is utilized to provide corrections at the interface.

-The key contribution of this work is the proposal of interface-attention neural networks (IA-NNs).
-IA-NNs explicitly focus on the interface, ensuring that the interface conditions are optimized sufficiently during the training process.
-The performance of four neural network algorithms (PINNs, I-PINNs, M-PINNs and AE-PINNs) for solving interface problems is explored in detail through numerical examples.
+The key contribution of this work is the proposal of interface-gated neural networks (IG-NNs).
+IG-NNs explicitly focus on the interface, ensuring that the interface conditions are optimized sufficiently during the training process.
+The performance of four neural network algorithms (PINNs, I-PINNs, M-PINNs and IG-PINNs) for solving interface problems is explored in detail through numerical examples.
 The results show that the PINNs provide a very bad approximation, which demonstrates the limitations of the PINNs for solving interface problems.
-Note that the $L^{2}$ relative error of the AE-PINNs is lower than that of the I-PINNs and M-PINNs by at least an order of magnitude for all examples, which demonstrates the effectiveness of the proposed method.
+Note that the relative $L^{2}$ error of the IG-PINNs is lower than that of the I-PINNs and M-PINNs by at least an order of magnitude for all examples, which demonstrates the effectiveness of the proposed method.

-In this work, AE-PINNs result in higher computational cost compared with I-PINNs and M-PINNs.
+In this work, IG-PINNs result in higher computational cost compared with I-PINNs and M-PINNs.
 As a future extension of our research, we will focus on developing a simple and efficient network model.
 In addition, how to embed interface information into the network structure needs to be further discussed.\\